 The Foundation was organized in 1993.
 The Foundation is a nonprofit, tax-exempt corporation organized under Section 501(c)(3) of the Internal Revenue Code whose primary purpose is to raise funds to support the operations and activities of the System.
 Although the System does not control the timing or amount of receipts from the Foundation, the majority of resources (or income thereon) that the Foundation holds and invests is restricted to the activities of the System by the donor.
 Because these restricted resources held by the Foundation can only be used by, or for the benefit of, the System, the Foundation is considered a component unit of the System and is included in the System's financial statements.
 The Foundation is reported as a discretely presented component unit of the System.
 Financial reports for the Foundation can be obtained from the Harris County Hospital District Foundation, 4800 Fournace Place, Bellaire, Texas 77401.
-Attention: Jeffrey Baker, Executive Director (Jeffrey Baker@harrishealth.org).
+Attention: Jeffrey Baker, Executive Director (Jeffrey.Baker@harrishealth.org).

-The Harris County Hospital District Strategic Fund (the Strategic Fund) was organized in 2023.
-The Strategic Fund is a non-profit, tax-exempt corporation organized under Section 501(c)(3) of the Internal Revenue Code whose primary purpose is to lead the private fundraising efforts for the implementation of the Harris Health System strategic plan.
+The Harris County Hospital District Strategic Fund (Strategic Fund) was organized in 2023.
+The Strategic Fund is a nonprofit, tax-exempt corporation organized under Section 501(c)(3) of the Internal Revenue Code whose primary purpose is to lead the private fundraising efforts for the implementation of the Harris Health strategic plan.
 The Strategic Fund will be reported as a discretely presented component unit of the System.
-The Strategic Fund had no activity in 2023 with fundraising efforts expected to begin in 2024.
+The Strategic Fund staff team began forming in 2024, including hiring its first Executive Director.
+More than \$23 million was pledged to the Strategic Fund's capital campaign in 2024, with fundraising efforts continuing in 2025 to ensure achievement of its \$100 million goal.

-Community Health Choice, Inc. (CHC) and Community Health Choice Texas, Inc. (CHCT) (collectively, "the HMOs") are Texas not-for-profit corporations organized under Section 501(c)(4) of the Internal Revenue Code to operate as health maintenance organizations.
-CHC was incorporated on May 8, 1996, licensed by the Texas Department of Insurance on February 27, 1997, and as of December 31, 2022, offered three Medicaid insurance products as well as individual health insurance on the Health Insurance Marketplace.
-Community Health Choice Texas, Inc. was formed in August 2016 to allow the Health Insurance Marketplace and the Medicaid insurance products to be provided and served by separate corporations.
-Community Health Choice, Inc. is the Health Insurance Marketplace and commercial HMO with 95,434 enrollees as of December 31, 2022, and Community Health Choice Texas, Inc. is the Medicaid Managed Care HMO with 410,332 enrollees as of December 31, 2022.
-The HMOs are reported as discretely presented component units of the System since the Board of Directors are appointed by the System's Board of Trustees (the Board) and the System can impose its will on the HMOs.
-The differences in amounts due to the System and due from the HMOs in the accompanying statement of net position are primarily due to the presentation of the HMOs financials based on their fiscal year-end of December 31.
+Community Health Choice, Inc. (CHC) and Community Health Choice Texas, Inc. (CHCT) (collectively, HMOs) are Texas not-for-profit corporations organized under Section 501(c)(4) of the Internal Revenue Code to operate as health maintenance organizations.
+CHC was incorporated on May 8, 1996, licensed by the Texas Department of Insurance on February 27, 1997, and as of December 31, 2023, offered three Medicaid insurance products as well as individual health insurance on the Health Insurance Marketplace.
+CHCT was formed in August 2016 to allow the Health Insurance Marketplace and the Medicaid insurance products to be provided and served by separate corporations.
+CHC is the Health Insurance Marketplace and commercial HMO with 131,705 enrollees as of December 31, 2023, and CHCT is the Medicaid Managed Care HMO with 292,186 enrollees as of December 31, 2023.
+The HMOs are reported as discretely presented component units of the System since the Board of Directors are appointed by the System's Board of Trustees (Board) and the System can impose its will on the HMOs.
+The differences in amounts due to the System and due from the HMOs in the accompanying statements of net position are primarily due to the presentation of the HMOs' financials based on their fiscal year-end of December 31.
 Financial reports for the HMOs can be obtained from Community Health Choice, Inc., 2636 South Loop West, Ste.
-125, Houston, Texas 77054, Attention: Anna Mateja, Chief Financial Officer (Anna.Mateja@CommunityHealthChoice.org).
+125, Houston, Texas 77054, Attention: Anna Mateja, Chief Financial Officer (Anna.Mateja@Community HealthChoice.org).